KissLog-net/KissLog.Documentation/source/docs/dependency-injection.rst

 When ask for ILogger, resolve it at runtime with ``Logger.Factory.Get()`` factory method.

-.. admonition:: Non-web applications
+.. admonition:: Console applications
     :class: note

     For non-web applications, do not inject the ILogger with IoC container.

     Instead, the ILogger should be created and flushed manually.
-Check the :doc:`getting-started/console-apps` example.
+Check the :doc:`basic-usage/console-applications` example.

 .NET Core
 -----------------------